danielbarrios76/climbstairs/README.md

 # climbstairs
-Solution for test problem distinct ways can yo climb to the top of the stairs
+Solution to the test problem Different ways to climb to the top of the stairs

 one of the aproach to solution the test problem